Change Leaders in Philanthropy Fellowship: Transformative Leadership in Service of Thriving Communities

 Contact Aerial for more information about peer learning, speaking engagements, publications, and other programming.

-Aerial Reese is a program manager ensuring high-quality peer learning, speaking engagements, publications and other programming.
-Aerial manages several peer learning programs, supports community-building initiatives and delivers speaking engagements.
+Aerial Reese is a program manager who delivers high-quality peer learning and speaking engagements at Grantmakers for Effective Organizations.
+Aerial manages The Change Leaders in Philanthropy Fellowship, a 10-month peer cohort program where senior leaders in the philanthropic community can gather to learn about and improve their change management skills at the individual, organizational and systems levels – united by a desire to help each other and themselves grow and achieve transformational changes.
 Aerial also develops and implements strategies to influence GEO’s internal equity and culture journey.
 She brings to GEO a background in policy, legislative advocacy and community organizing.
 Most recently, Aerial has served as Chair of the Diversity and Inclusion Committee for the Women’s Information Network.

 Aerial graduated with a bachelor’s degree in philosophy and women’s studies from Agnes Scott College, a women’s college.
 Aerial led successful workers’ rights campaigns on her campus, including the unionization of all campus dining hall and maintenance staff.
-Aerial is currently pursuing a master’s in organizational leadership at the University of Colorado, Boulder.
+Aerial graduated with a master’s in organizational leadership from the University of Colorado, Boulder.

 Sign up for a preview